plaray51/QuickFixRss/README.md

 ## Usage

 Simply open the `index.html` file in a web browser to see the website in action.
-Ensure that Firebase configuration is set up correctly for backend interactions.